MrGoro/InteractiveData/README.md

 See the wiki for more information on developing for other frameworks.

 ### Spring Boot
 Interactive Data has a starter pom.xml for an easy start if you are using Spring Boot.
+This will also auto configure everything for direct start.
 ```
 <dependency>
-    coming soon...
+    <groupId>de.schuermann.interactivedata</groupId>
+    <artifactId>interactive-data-spring-boot-starter</artifactId>
+    <version>1.0-SNAPSHOT</version>
 </dependency>
 ```